Brett Hundley: College career

 After redshirting in 2011, Hundley was named the UCLA starting quarterback for the 2012 season.
-In his first college game, against Rice, Hundley's first play was a 72-yard run for a touchdown that led to a 49–24 victory.
-In his second start against the No. 16 Nebraska Cornhuskers, Hundley had 305 passing yards and four touchdown passes as UCLA upset the Cornhuskers 36–30 in their home opener.
-Hundley also helped UCLA defeat the USC Trojans 38–28 for the first time since 2006, passing for 234 yards including 1 touchdown.
-In addition, Hundley ran for 2 touchdowns.
+In his first college game against Rice, Hundley's first play was a 72-yard run for a touchdown that led to a 49–24 victory.
+In his second start against the No. 16 Nebraska Cornhuskers, Hundley had 305 passing yards and four touchdowns as UCLA upset the Cornhuskers 36–30 in their home opener.
+Hundley also helped UCLA defeat the USC Trojans 38–28 for the first time since 2006, passing for 234 yards and a touchdown while also rushing for two touchdowns.
 The Bruins advanced to the Pac-12 Football Championship Game against Stanford, but were defeated 27–24.
 UCLA finished the season with a record of 9–5, and were ranked No. 17 by the Associated Press.
 Hundley set a school single season record with 3,740 yards passing.